Having itchy skin and a rash that appears as small bumps during and after pregnancy is a common complaint in women.

 You can also find specialised body restructuring gels that can help you along.

-Skin to skin contact with your new born is very important so taking care of your skin and properly caring for any rashes such as PUPPS or hives should be one of your first priorities after the delivery of your baby so that you can enjoy all the cuddles your little one is looking forward to!
+Skin to skin contact with your new born is very important!
+Taking care of your skin, and properly treating any rashes like PUPPS or hives should be a top priority for your own comfort, and that of your baby.